NicholasFay-CIS/Epidemic-Simulator/epidemic_simulation/README.txt

 CIS 422 Software Methodologies, Project 2.

+Development location: https://bitbucket.org/dylan-conway/deadzone422/src/master/ this is repo that received all project commits.

 ### Installation ###

 First, unzip the program directory deadzone422 into your preferred location.
 Second, use the terminal to execute the command pip3 install matplotlib.